-Guido Family Vineyard is a small valley studded with ancient oak trees
+Guido Family Vineyard is 20-acres studded with ancient oak trees

-Our small family vineyard, perched on the Eastern Bench above the Dry Creek Valley, illustrates our commitment to regenerative farming.
+Our small family vineyard, perched on the Eastern Bench above the Dry Creek Valley in Healdsburg, Sonoma County, CA illustrates our commitment to regenerative farming.

 What is Regenerative Farming?